rapidsai/legate-boost/README.md

 legate_add_cpp_subdirectory(src hello EXPORT hello-export)
 ```
 This encapsulates the build target `hello` so that the C++ library can
-be first build with CMake and then pip-installed in a separate step.
+be first built with CMake and then pip-installed in a separate step.
-This is optional, though, and the entire build can always be exected by
+This is optional, though, and the entire build can always be executed by
 doing a regular pip install:

 ```